 Liverpool has a long history of countercultural agitation and DIY creativity, dating back to the 1950s with the Liverpool Poets and into the 1970s with the punk ethos “if nobody’s going to give us a chance, we’ll make our own”, which has since consistently informed Liverpool’s counterculture.

-The Arts Lab movement has started picking up steam again, with Arts Lab Northampton paving the way and further Arts Labs appearing in Brighton, Hebden Bridge and Martin “Youth” Glover’s Spanish Space Mountain.
+The Arts Lab movement has started picking up steam again, with Arts Lab Northampton paving the way and further Arts Labs appearing in Brighton, New Brighton, Hebden Bridge and Martin “Youth” Glover’s Spanish Space Mountain.
 The climate is right for the movement and this time we’ll learn from the mistakes of the ‘60s to create a more-inclusive and less ego-driven movement for the here and now.

 What the Liverpool Arts Lab seeks to do is restore the city to the pool of life it was once envisioned to be in the hugely significant dream of Swiss psychoanalyst Carl Jung.
 Pushed in the right direction, there’s potential for creativity to ooze out of every corner of the city, reclaiming it from the bland, homogenising forces currently pulling the strings.